megahertz/electron-simple-publisher/README.md

 This module allows to easily publish updates created by [electron-builder](https://github.com/electron-userland/electron-builder).
-Now SSH and github releases transports are supported.
+Now SSH, github and local release transports are supported.
 You can enable update feature in your application using [electron-simple-updater](https://github.com/megahertz/electron-simple-updater)